 By adding HTTPS, you can harden your WordPress security.
 Many users misconstrued realizing that SSL hardly secures a WordPress site.
 Although it’s another simple step to harden your website, this should not be taken lightly.

 SSL refers to Secure Socket Layer certificate which is used by the popular websites out there like Google, Twitter, Facebook, YouTube, etc. It establishes a secure connection between users and servers.
 All the websites are now using an SSL certificate to provide the users with more secure browsing.
 Expert developers always suggest using the certificate on a website.

 Thankfully, using SSL is becoming mandatory across online.
 Although SSL won’t protect your website from malicious attacks, it will prevent visitors to your site from attacks and spying from hackers.
 If your website receives sensitive customer information such as credit or master card details, you must go with an SSL certificate.

 SSL certificate mostly comes with the hosting service that you use for your website.
-Most hosting providers offer SSL certificate with their packs.
-So, when you purchase a hosting service, check the provider offers SSL certificate.
+Most hosting providers offer SSL certificates with their packs.
+So, when you purchase a hosting service, check the provider offers an SSL certificate.

 How to check whether a website is using SSL certificate or not?
 Well, it’s pretty simple.
 If a website has an SSL certificate, then it will have HTTPS in the URL instead of HTTP.
 HTTPS indicates the SSL certificate.
 So when you will use the certificate, the URL will be replaced to HTTPS from HTTP.
 This makes sure that the connection is encrypted and it is safe.
 If you are not still using HTTPS, contact with your hosting provider immediately.